shashikumar04433/DevOps-/README.md

 # KUBERNETES(K8s):
-      Containers are a good way to bundle and run your applications.
+      * Containers are a good way to bundle and run your applications.
             In a Production Environment ,you need to manage the containers that run the applications and ensure that there is no downtime , and thats where the kubernetes comes into picture.Its similar to Docker and added few features.

+       * Kubernetes takes care of Scaling and Failover of your application and provides deployment patterns and more.

            Maintaing all the containers called Kubernetes.
            (Maintaining Workloads & Services using Kubernetes)